Jonathan435/Business-Clocks-Charts/README.md

 # Speedometer Designed Charts
-This is a Graphical Winforms Clock Charts, each clock object has a variety of properties, used for customization clocks can include animation when refreshing or loading.
+Welcome to Graphical Winforms Clock Charts libary, the main purpose of this project is to provide graphical clock-like objects that winforms developers can use to builed applications that needs added value to present data (company dashboard for example). each clock object has a variety of properties, used for customization clocks can include animation when refreshing or loading.

 <img src="http://i.imgur.com/EdsyThw.png"/>
 <br/>